RevenueCat/docs/docs/dashboard-and-metrics/customer-lists.md

 ## Next Steps

-- Learn how to view the purchase history of a specific user and grant them promotional access via the [Customer View ➡️](/dashboard-and-metrics/customer-history/basic-information)
+- Learn how to view the purchase history of a specific user and grant them entitlement access via the [Customer View ➡️](/dashboard-and-metrics/customer-history/basic-information)